smaremanda/add-in-docs/docs/outlook/tips-for-handling-date-values-in-outlook-add-ins.md

 # Tips for handling date values in Outlook add-ins
-Explore tips on how Outlook add-ins should handle input and output date values for the various date-related methods in the JavaScript API for Office.

-## General JavaScript date-time support

 The JavaScript API for Office uses the JavaScript [Date](http://www.w3schools.com/jsref/jsref_obj_date.asp) object for most of the storage and retrieval of dates and times.
 That **Date** object provides methods such as [getUTCDate](http://www.w3schools.com/jsref/jsref_getutcdate.asp), [getUTCHour](http://www.w3schools.com/jsref/jsref_getutchours.asp), [getUTCMinutes](http://www.w3schools.com/jsref/jsref_getutcminutes.asp), and [toUTCString](http://www.w3schools.com/jsref/jsref_toutcstring.asp), which return the requested date or time value according to Universal Coordinated Time (UTC) time.